The National (Scotland): Background

 The paper was launched with an initial print-run of 60,000, and was edited by a skeleton staff during the trial run, with plans to employ more journalists if it became a permanent publication.
 Initial contributors included Sunday Herald journalists Jamie Maxwell and Peter Geoghegan, as well as freelance reporter Sarah Cooper.
 During the initial week of publication, Walker spoke of his belief that The National would continue beyond the trial period, but said the decision was in the hands of its publishers.
 Following healthy sales in the first few days, Newsquest executives decided on 27 November to continue printing the newspaper, and to allocate it additional resources.
 On the same day, Neil Mackay, The National's news editor, confirmed that the paper would be published on a permanent basis.
 Publication then continued on weekdays until the introduction of a Saturday edition in May 2015.

-On 27 November 2014, Alex Salmond, the former First Minister of Scotland, publicly endorsed The National when he took a copy of it on stage to accept The Spectator's award for Politician of the Year.
-On 27 January 2015, Newsquest area manager Tim Blott announced that the newspaper's website would be relaunched in February, while Callum Baird would be appointed as assistant editor.
+On 27 November 2014, Alex Salmond, a former First Minister of Scotland, publicly endorsed The National when he took a copy of it on stage to accept The Spectator's award for Politician of the Year.
+On 27 January 2015, Newsquest area manager Tim Blott announced that the newspaper's website would be relaunched in February, and Callum Baird would be appointed as assistant editor.
 The first Saturday edition of The National was published on 9 May to provide coverage of the results of the 2015 UK general election.
-Walker subsequently described the response as "very strong" and said that the newspaper would continue to be printed on a Saturday for "as long as there’s a public demand for it."
-In September 2015 Walker announced his resignation from Newsquest, and consequently the Sunday Herald and The National, but he agreed to continue with The National as a consulting editor.
+Walker subsequently described the response as "very strong" and said that the newspaper would continue to be printed on a Saturday for "as long as there's a public demand for it."
+In September 2015 Walker announced his resignation from Newsquest, and consequently the Sunday Herald and The National, but agreed to continue with The National as a consulting editor.
 He was succeeded as editor by Callum Baird.
 As Scotland prepared to welcome its first batch of refugees from the Syrian Civil War an edition of the newspaper published on 17 November 2015 carried the headline "Welcome to Scotland".
 The Independent reported that an image of the front page was subsequently shared multiple times among users of social media.